charettes/django-colorful/README.markdown

     class Tag(models.Model)
       color = RGBColorField()

+There's the keyword argument `colors` which can be set to a list of colors that should be visible as preset color palette:

+    color = RGBColorField(colors=['#FF0000', '#00FF00', '#0000FF'])

 The extension will take care of providing the custom widget, just make sure you include the static files and jQuery >= 1.2.